dhruvg029/dhruvg029/README.md

 ## Hi there, I am Dhruv Gupta - aka [dhruvg029](https://github.com/dhruvg029)!👋
 - 🌱 A Data Science and Machine Learning Enthusiast.
-- 👯 Experience with Computer Vision, Image Processing, Deepfake Detection and AI related problems
+- 👯 Experience with Computer Vision, Image Processing, Deepfake Detection and AI/ML related problems
 - ⚡ Like to play the synthesizer and cook in my free time!
 Also a fan of Netflix shows and series! :D

 ## Connect with me